Chuck Morse: Economic

 As a state senator, Morse has opposed a broad-based state sales or income tax, has advanced legislation aimed at reducing property taxes, and has focused on eliminating other state taxes, particularly the interest and dividends tax, which the newest state budget will phase out.

 Immigration

 As a candidate for U.S. Senate, Morse has highlighted border security as a priority if elected, suggesting current U.S. policy related to border security is responsible for the presence of drugs, including fentanyl, in the state.

-Environment

-As a state senator, Morse has referenced his landscaping and gardening business as influencing his understanding of environmental issues.
-Morse has voted against protection for wetlands, solar energy and net-metering due to his opposition to government regulation.

 Abortion

-In 2017, Morse voted for SB66 which authorized murder charges for an individual who causes the death of a fetus.
 Morse helped pass New Hampshire's 24-week late-term abortion ban and has opposed Roe v.
 Wade, advocating for states to determine abortion laws.
-He has consistently voted against measures creating buffer zones around abortion clinics.